You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 To the temple’s right is Drilbu Dra, a cliff resembling a Drilbu.
 Right below the Dra is Bumdra Rinpoche’s retreat house.
 Next to the Drilbudra is a drain-like canyon, said to be Khandro’s secret path (Sanglam) used during the retreat.

-The sky burial site is at the top of the ridge above Bumdra Monastery.
-Hike up for about 30-40 minutes from the campsite to reach Namgo La (the Pass as high as the sky).
-On the mountaintop, there are three ancient sky burial sites.
+There are three ancient sky burial sites (Duethroe) on the Namgo La, the Pass as high as the sky above Bumdra Monastery.
 The practice of placing a human corpse on a mountaintop to be eaten by scavenging animals, especially vultures, is known as sky burial, but it is no longer practiced.

 A stupa can be found near these sky burials.
 You cut a strand of hair and burn it here.
 You can also take Buddha’s Parinirvana position as you lay on these cremation grounds.
 The Buddha’s Parinirvana position is described as lying on his right side and supporting his head with his right hand, known as Mahaparinirvasana

-One could also take a different path from the campsite’s right, which is lengthy but easy.
-Hike to the Duethri Dangpa first and loop down through the other two.
+You can also take a different path from the campsite’s right, which is lengthy but easy.
+Hike to the Duethroe Dangpa first and loop down through the other two.

 History of Bumdrak Monastery

 In the 17th century, Zhabdrung visited Bumdra and ordered Gyalsey Tenzin Rabgye to build a monastery.
 Accordingly, the Gyalsey assigned lam Drapa Jamtso to initiate the construction of the Bumdrak monastery.
-However, Lam Drapa Jamtso could not lay the temple’s foundation as the work progresses in the day are brought down to the ground by natural occurrences or evil spirits by night.
-The monastery could only be built when Gyalsey Tenzin Rabgye pinned his hair with the stones.
+However, Lam Drapa Jamtso could not lay the temple’s foundation as the work progresses in the day are brought down to the ground by evil spirits during the night.
+It is said that the monastery could only be built when Gyalsey Tenzin Rabgye pinned his hair with stones.

-Bumdrak monastery is a small temple with colorful wall hanging, old paintings protected with yellow mentsi curtains, and Thangkas.
-In the corner of the shrine, we can see the actual rock where Dakinis – Goddess of the Fairies – is said to have left 100,000 footprints.
-The main relic of Bumdra is a statue of Dorje Phagmo, an emanation of Guru Rinpoche‘s consort Yeshe Tsogyel, and other statues of other great teachers.
+Bumdrak monastery is a small temple with colorful walls of old paintings protected with yellow mentsi curtains, and Thangkas.
+In the corner of the shrine, you can see the actual rock where Dakinis – Goddess of the Fairies – is said to have left 100,000 footprints.
+The main relic of Bumdrak monastery is a statue of Dorje Phagmo, an emanation of Guru Rinpoche’s consort Yeshe Tsogyel.

 Best Time for Bumdra Trekking